sscdelft/sscdelft.github.io/news/_posts/2020-06-10-book-recommendation.md

 If binge-watching 'Big Bang Theory' ever generated curiosity in you about understanding Sheldon, Here is a great chance for you 😎

-If you have any such book/movie that you want to share, please don't hesitate to let us know.

 We hope you will enjoy the book and all stay healthy.